Motion of charged and spinning particle influenced by dark matter field surrounding a charged dyonic black hole: Charged particle dynamics

-Now we turn to the study of the circular orbits of electrically and magnetically charged test particles around the charged black hole in the presence of PFDM.
-For test particles to be on circular orbits one needs to solve the following equations
+Now we turn to the study of the circular orbits of electrically and magnetically charged test particles around the charged dyonic black hole in the presence of PFDM. {As we know from the theory of geodesic particles that a test particle needs to satisfy following conditions simultaneously in order to move in circular orbits} { \begin{itemize} \item the radial velocity should vanish: